And it's our job to pave the way for politicians to walk down by demonstrating it's feasible and popular.

 We also partnered with Organise and UBI Lab Network to gather over 20,000 responses to the Work and Pensions Select Committee's call for evidence on basic income.
 Check out the UK map of stories of what people would do with a basic income and you can watch back the Committee's discussion here.

 Working with partners, we were able to coordinate over 500 politicians to write to Rishi Sunak calling on the government to back basic income pilots, which was covered in the Guardian.
 The Scottish Government has conducted a feasibility study into what pilots would look like there, which you can read our briefing on.
-The Welsh Sennad have passed a motion to explore pilots in Wales and we've partnered with Autonomy to produce a report (out in May) for the Future Generations Commission.
+The Welsh Senedd have passed a motion to explore pilots in Wales and we've partnered with Autonomy to produce a report for the Future Generations Commission, which you can read here.
 Almost 30 local authorities across the country have passed motions backing basic income too, many of which have been coordinated by the UBI Lab Network.
 If you'd like your local council to pass a motion on basic income, get in touch with them.